Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 Users are free to adapt it for use on other platforms, for example by replacing the `nci-parallel` parallelisation method with Open-MPI, job arrays, or simple for-loops.

+If adapting this workflow to another compute environment, please refer to the earlier notes regarding issues executing the Wine DIA-NN installation from Lustre.

 A future release will see the workflow written in Nextflow.
 This imminent release will be portable.

 </details>